superluminar-io/fullstack-serverless-workshop/docs/welcome.md

 ## Welcome

 This workshop is designed to help you expand your skillset beyond frontend know-how to fullstack serverless development with AWS.
 Together we will create the next greatest note-taking app.
-We will create a REST API with Amazon API Gateway, Lambda and DynamoDB.
-After creating the API, we will connect our frontend hosted on S3 to our serverless backend.
-Allong the way we try to identify best practices and antipatterns.
+First we will create the resources necessary to host our frontend on S3.
+Then we will create a serverless backend with API Gateway, Lambda and DynamoDB and connect our frontend to our backend to create a fully functional app.
+Along the way we try to identify best practices and antipatterns.

 Let's get started! 🤩